Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Whisk together the milk and eggs.
 Pour over the cheese/bell pepper/meat mixture in the crust.

 - Reduce the oven heat to 350 degrees.
 Bake the tater tot filled crust for about 30 minutes.
 Let sit about 5 minutes then slice and serve.

 This recipe is very flexible and allows you to use whatever you have on hand.

 - Don't have Cheddar cheese?
 You could use Swiss, provolone, gouda, or a smoked cheese.

 - If you don't have or like sausage, you could substitute cooked crumbled bacon or ham, or veggie crumbles.

 - Don't have red bell pepper?
 What about sautéd sliced mushrooms or zucchini?

 Tortilla Espanola (Spanish Omelette)

-Don't confuse this "tortilla" with the Mexican flour or cornmeal flat bread used to make enchiladas.
-A torta is Spanish for "cake", so a tortilla is a small cake--in this case a "cake" made of potatoes.
+Don't confuse this "tortilla" with the Mexican flour or cornmeal flatbread used to make enchiladas.
+A torta is Spanish for "cake", so a tortilla is a small cake—in this case a "cake" made of potatoes.
 The origin of the Spanish tortilla is unclear; some say it was "invented" by Tomás de Zumalacárregui, a Basque general who led the Carlist War in 1833.
-Another similar tale states that he stopped at a farmhouse, looking for something to eat; the poor housewife had only potatoes, onions, and eggs and made an omelette for him using those humble ingredients.
+Another similar tale states that he stopped at a farmhouse, looking for something to eat; the poor housewife had only potatoes, onions, and eggs and made an omelet for him using those humble ingredients.

-I like this recipe from the Betty Crocker Kitchen because, after sauteing the potatoes (this step can be done ahead of time), the dish is finished in the oven.
+I like this Spanish tortilla recipe from the Betty Crocker Kitchens because, after sautéing the potatoes (this step can be done ahead of time), the dish is finished in the oven.